Motorsport at Soldier Field: Chicago Park District Police Benevolent Association Gold Trophy Race

-From 1946 through 1958, Soldier Field annually hosted the Chicago Park District's Police Benevolent Association Gold Trophy Race.
+From 1946 through 1958, Soldier Field annually hosted the Chicago Park District Police Benevolent Association Gold Trophy Race.
 The event regularly attracted large crowds, and was often the year's best-attended race at the stadium.
 The event regularly saw political, television, and radio personalities of Chicago present the trophies, such as Mayor Richard J. Daley in 1955.
 Its proceeds benefited the widows and orphans of deceased park policemen and a general insurance fund for all park policemen.
 The event was organized by the Chicago Auto Racing Association.

 More than 30,000 tickets were sold to the 1954 race.

 The early editions of the race were held using midget race cars.
 Later editions used stock cars.